NoriSte/stackoverflow-52383438-cypress-issue/README.md

 As you can see there aren't any `mousemove` event in Cypress and I guess that's the problem with the GitHub mileston widget (and it explains event the reason why everything works well as soon as I move the cursor manually into the Cypress window).

 If you'd liket to run the tests yourself:
-- disable the 2FA if of GitHub account if you have enabled it
+- disable the 2FA of GitHub account if you have enabled it
 - open ```config.js``` and edit
 ```javascript
 githubUser: 'YOURUSERNAME',